STiXzoOR/up-flightfinder-v2/README.md

       - `--nodemailer-user`: nodemailer smtp email.
       - `--nodemailer-password`: nodemailer smtp password.

+  - **NOTES**
+    - If mongo uri is used, it will ovveride all the other mongo arguments.
+Either use only or set each argument individually.
-    **NOTE #1:** Mailgun and nodemailer can't be used together.
+    - Mailgun and nodemailer can't be used together.
 Use only one of them.

-    **NOTE #2:** If you are using your Gmail account for the nodemailer, make sure to configure your account to allow [Less Secure Apps](https://www.google.com/settings/security/lesssecureapps) and complete the [Captcha Enable](https://accounts.google.com/b/0/displayunlockcaptcha) challenge.
+    - If you are using your Gmail account for the nodemailer, make sure to configure your account to allow [Less Secure Apps](https://www.google.com/settings/security/lesssecureapps) and complete the [Captcha Enable](https://accounts.google.com/b/0/displayunlockcaptcha) challenge.

-    Example: `python generate_dotenv.py --database-user flightfinder --database-password test-flight`
+  Example: `python generate_dotenv.py --mysql-user flightfinder --mysql-password test-flight --mongo-uri "mongodb+srv://<username>:<password>@<cluster-domain>.mongodb.net/<database>"`

 - Navigate to `./config/python_scripts/database` and run `python generate_db.py` without any arguments to create, initialize and fill the database.